beacoder/gptel-agent-loop/README.md

 # gptel-agent-harness

-`gptel-agent-harness` is an extension to the excellent `gptel-agent`，it improve `gptel-agent` by providing:
+`gptel-agent-harness` is an extension to the excellent `gptel-agent`，it improves `gptel-agent` by providing:

 1. **Completion supervision**